 Battery capacity is a measurement that represents the amount of energy that a battery can store, represented in milliampere-hours (mAh) or amp-hours (aH).
 This capacity signifies how long a battery can deliver a certain amount of current before it runs out of energy.
 For example, a 1000mAh battery could supply a current of 1000 milliamps (1 amp) for one hour, or 500 milliamps (half an amp) for two hours.

 To determine a battery's capacity, a specific method is typically utilized.
-Batteries are subjected to a constant current load over a predefined period, a process often termed as a capacity test.
+Batteries are subjected to a constant current load over a predefined period, a process often termed a capacity test.
 This current is usually minimal, ranging between 300 and 800 milliamps, and the test is typically conducted for about 5 hours.
 For example, if a battery cell can maintain a 600 milliamp current for 5 hours, it would be said to have a capacity of 3000mAh, or equivalently 3Ah.
 This capacity test provides a standardized way to compare the energy storage capabilities of different batteries.

 At home you can buy a 18650 tester and charger to establish capacity, it won't be as accurate as lab-grade equipment but you will get a good measurement.